jasonpraful/terraform-workhop/slides.md

 - An AWS account
 - An AWS IAM user with programmatic access
 - AWS CLI installed on your local machine [AWS CLI Installation](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
+- SAM CLI installed on your local machine (Optional - You can skip this step if you do not want to test your lambda locally)
 - Terraform installed on your local machine

 ```markdown